-With 40 regional offices located throughout the UK including Belfast, we are considered the UK's largest and most progressive group of business rescue professionals.
+With 100 offices stretching from Inverness down to Exeter, Real Business Rescue can offer unparalleled director advice across the UK.
 As licensed insolvency practitioners we are required by law to provide accurate and applicable guidance in every scenario, and we're also legally obligated to act in the best interest of struggling companies and their creditors.

 If you need answers quickly you can send us your questions online or call us on 0800 644 6080 for free advice.

 Most directors of indebted companies are trying to do one of two things with the business – they want to get out of debt and facilitate a rescue, OR they want to close down voluntarily.
 Regardless of which route you'd like to take, we have the experience and expertise needed to help facilitate an optimal outcome with minimal effort and hassle on your behalf.